suffolklibraries/lgc/content/collections/events/rock-paper-grow-13-03.md

     content:
       -
         type: text
-        text: 'At this community garden and art session in Hollywells Park take part in the following activities:'
+        text: 'At this community garden and art session in Holywells Park take part in the following activities:'
   -
     type: bullet_list
     content: